-Providing trauma informed care means when I am providing a service to someone that there is dignity and respect for what happened to the individual.
-I am also well-versed on how to manage triggers and the range of responses a person may experience or that may surface during a session due to the trauma they survived.
+Providing trauma-informed care means that when I am providing a service to someone, there is dignity and respect for them and what they endured.
+I am also well-versed on how to manage triggers, the range of responses a person may experience in yoga in general, or responses that may surface during a session due to the trauma they survived.

-How My Practice Holistically Address the Impacts of Sexual Violence
+How My Practice Holistically Addresses the Impacts of Sexual Violence

 One of the impacts of trauma is it shuts us down emotionally and cuts us off from our ability for joy.
 Laughter yoga is a healthy coping skill and healing modality to begin to open us up again once we have reached a place in the healing process where we seek this kind of opening.